mapninja/Earthsys144/Labs/Week_01/CleanQGISInstallationforMac.md

 ### QuickMapServices

-QuickMapServices Plugin provides a convenient catalog of tiled map servcies for use as basemaps and reference layers, in QGIS.
+QuickMapServices Plugin provides a convenient catalog of tiled map services for use as basemaps and reference layers, in QGIS.

 1. go to **Plugins>Manage and Install** and search for **QuickMapServices** and install the plugin.
 2. **Close** the **Plugin Manager** and go to **Web>QuickMapServices>Settings**